 Restricted and unrestricted resources are tracked using a fund accounting system and are spent in accordance with established fund authorities.
 Fund authorities provide rules for the fund activity and are separately established for restricted and unrestricted activities.
 When both restricted and unrestricted funds are available for expenditure, the decision for funding is transactional based within the departmental management system in place at the University.
 For projects funded by tax-exempt debt proceeds and other sources, the debt proceeds are always used first.
-Both restricted and unrestricted net position include consideration of deferred outflows of resources and deferred inflows of resources and deferred inflows of resources and deferred inflows of resources that had a significant effect on unrestricted net position.
+Both restricted and unrestricted net position include consideration of deferred outflows of resources and deferred inflows of resources and deferre